dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/computing-a-drg/_index.md

 ### Computing a DRG/Grouping

-Use the Compute button to launch the encoder and proceed with confirmation of codes and sequencing to complete grouping and return the computed grouping and codes to Fusion CAC.
+Use the {{%button%}}Compute{{%/button%}} button to launch the encoder and proceed with confirmation of codes and sequencing to complete grouping and return the computed grouping and codes to Fusion CAC.